Trying to track down your old pensions? You've come to the right place.

 Now all that's left to find is the policy reference number.
 Simply give your provider a call and tell them your name, the name of your employer, and your National Insurance number.

-Once you’ve gone through their security questions, they should be able to give your pension number.
+Once you’ve gone through their security questions, they should be able to give you your pension number.

 Once you've gathered all of your old pension details, you may want to combine them into a single pension plan.